After completing this help guide, you’ll be able to:

 - Toggle whether or not the field is Required.
 If ticked, then the person must complete this when selecting the field.

 - Finally, select the Field Type e.g. one line of text, multiple lines of text, checkbox etc.

-Once saved, you can view completed answers for custom attributes by selecting the Survey report from the Purchases tab.
+Once saved, you can view completed answers for custom attributes by selecting the Survey report from the Invoices tab.